Useful information and advice for expats looking for jobs in Moscow and other Russian cities, including Russian jobs for English speakers.

 Support while looking for jobs in Russia

 You can claim unemployment benefit in Russia if you have been living in Russia for at least 183 days within the last year and are actively looking for work.
-Benefits are contributions-based and the amount you are eligible for will depend on your earnings in your last job and Russian social security contributions you have made.
+Benefits are contribution-based and the amount you are eligible for depends on your earnings in your last job and the Russian social security contributions you made.